axibase/atsd/integration/scollector/scollector-startup.md

 Download [`scollector executable`](http://bosun.org/scollector/) for Windows.

-Navigate to the directory with the `exe` file and create a `scollector.toml` file in notepad.
+Change to the directory with the `exe` file and create a `scollector.toml` file in notepad.

 > Ensure the name of the file is `scollector.toml` and not `scollector.toml.txt`